auth0/Auth0.swift/EXAMPLES.md

 ### Biometric authentication

-You can enable an additional level of user authentication before retrieving credentials using the biometric authentication supported by the device, for example Face ID or Touch ID.
+You can enable an additional level of user authentication before retrieving credentials using the biometric authentication supported by the device, such as Face ID or Touch ID.

 ```swift
 credentialsManager.enableBiometrics(withTitle: "Touch to Login")